 That same year, the County was also awarded a Gold Level Beacon Spotlight Award for Reductions in Agency Greenhouse Gas (GHG) Emissions for its efforts in developing a Climate Protection Plan (CPP) for Government Operations.
 The CPP lays out a roadmap and strategies to reduce GHG emissions by setting out 6 major action areas and 15 climate protection commitments that provide direction for the next decade and beyond.
 Through implementing the CPP strategies, the County was able to achieve 12% GHG emissions reductions in 2016 through installing over 3,600 solar panels at the Ventura Government Center.
 This solar array supplies more than 10% of the electricity needed at the Government Center and reduced the County's GHG emissions by about 532 metric tons per year, equivalent to charging 68 million smartphones.
 Solar panels have also been installed at the Moorpark Wastewater Treatment Plant, Todd Road Jail, and Juvenile Justice Center in El Rio for a total of more than 3.5 million kWh saved.
+In 2020, the County began installing solar panels at the Cenergy, formerly Chevron Oil, site in Fillmore.
+The credits from this site will be used to offset bills at VCMC.
 Since 2016, the County has achieved additional GHG emission reductions through purchasing energy from renewable sources; thus, far exceeding the GHG emission goals included in the CPP.